GNS3/gns3-server/docs/position.rst

 Positions
 =========

-In a the project object you have properties scene_height and scene_width this define the size of the drawing area as px.
+A project object contains the scene_height and scene_width properties.
+This defines the size of the drawing area in px.

-The position of the node are relative to this with 0,0 as center of the area.
+The position of the nodes are relative with 0,0 as center of the area.